Debbie helps people to see things differently, discover deeper learning and effectively manage change and innovation.

 Debbie has spent the past 15+ years focused on the intersection of education and technology and held roles in venture capital, entrepreneurship, user design/experience, and instruction.
 She has over twenty years of cross-sector experience in public, private and social sectors in both established and start-up ventures including technology, product development, policy analysis, education and nonprofit; anchored by leadership development for emerging to elected leaders.
 In all of these endeavors, her priority is about sustaining positive social impact.

-Debbie and her husband reside in the mountains of Park City, Utah, with their three teen sons and two trail-thirsty dogs, and all together they roam natural places in the western United States in their RV as much as possible.
+Debbie coaches from Park City Utah, where she and her husband reside in the mountains with their three teen sons and two trail-thirsty dogs.
+All together they roam natural places in the western United States in their RV as much as possible.

 Education and Credentials: